 Bridget Jones is a very, very relatable character who is mildly obsessed with her co-worker Daniel, smokes too much and has some self-esteem problems.
 She has a sort of out of control life and sometimes makes some horrible decisions.
 Her mother is one of those typical posh, controlling types who’s always gossiping or asking about when she’s going to get some grandchildren.
 Her father is more of a quiet, just-go-with-it type.

 In the beginning we realize that Bridget has made some quite amusing resolutions for the New Year but is unfortunately forced to spend it with her parents and their annoyingly curious friends who try to hook her up with a Mr. Darcy who ironically spends most of the night standing on his own scrutinizing the contents of the bookshelf.

-This book may not have complex language, it may not have a great deal of linguistic and literary features and it may be simply written however this is still one of the greatest books I have ever read.
-The level of humor and sarcasm is off the charts- it is going to have you laughing from the first page.
-It’s also very realistic and can actually be very serious at times and it really does discuss important things about life, just with a hint of humor.
+Bridget Jones’s Diary may not have complex language, it may not have a great deal of linguistic and literary features and it may be simply written however this is still one of the greatest books I have ever read.
+The level of humour and sarcasm is off the charts.
+It is going to have you laughing from the first page.
+It’s also very realistic and can actually be very serious at times.
+And it really does discuss important things about life, just with a hint of humour.
 It is really down to earth and everyone can fit in Bridget’s shoes because we’ve all been there.

 If you enjoyed this post don’t forget to like, follow, share and comment!

 Enjoyed this post?
 Then follow me on social media: